matfantinel/fantinel.dev/cms/articles/2023-02-12-css-hover-media-query.md

 ---
+tags: []
+type: Article
+title: Conditional Hover Styles in CSS
 slug: css-hover-media-query
-title: Conditional Hover Styles in CSS
+excerpt: >-
-excerpt: Have you ever crafted a nice hover effect for an element in your website, then opened it on mobile and saw that effect erroneously appear when that element is tapped on?
+  Have you ever crafted a nice hover effect for an element in your website, then opened it on mobile and saw that effect erroneously appear when that element is tapped on?
-coverImage: /posts/css-hover-media-query/cover.jpg
+coverImage: /images/posts/css-hover-media-query/cover.jpg
 coverImageAlt: Laptop and phone side by side
 showImage: true
-socialImage: /posts/css-hover-media-query/social.png
+socialImage: /images/posts/css-hover-media-query/social.png
-date: 2023-02-12
-updated: null
 hidden: false
-tags: []
 categories:
   - Front-End
   - Dev
-type: Article
+date: 2023-02-12T00:00:00.000Z
+updated: 1970-01-01T00:00:00.000Z
 ---

 Have you ever crafted a nice hover effect for an element in your website, then opened it on mobile and saw that effect erroneously appear when that element is tapped on?
 That’d be nice perhaps, if it weren’t for the fact that the effect just… stays there.